Instructional DesignSixth form students in maroon sweatshirts collaborate on instructional design project using laptops in modern study space.

 Once the business goals and high-priority actions have been identified, the design of the training interventions can begin.
 Action Mapping emphasizes the importance of designing activities and resources that directly support the performance of these actions.
 This approach ensures that the training is practical and immediately applicable to the job.

 Overall, Action Mapping is a powerful approach to instructional design that emphasizes the importance of aligning training with business goals and focusing on high-priority actions.
-By doing so, it increases the likelihood of meaningful and impactful learning experiences for employees.
+By doing so, it increases the likelihood of meaningful and impactful activities for employees.

 Action Mapping